Zion German Congregational Church

 |

 The cornerstone for the new church was laid on July 19, 1914.
-From that day on, the worship services were held in the basement of the new building until the remainder of the structure was completed.
-The total cost of the church amounted to $20,000, which included the furnishings.
+From that day on, worship services were held in the basement of the new building until the remainder of the structure was completed.
+The total cost of the church, including the furnishings, amounted to $20,000.

-The building was completed on November 8, 1914, and was dedicated that day.
+The building was completed and dedicated on November 8, 1914.
 The parsonage next to the church was built in the same year for $1,579.
-A beautiful tone bell, which called the people to worship for many years, was purchased and installed in the tower in April 1915.
+In April 1915, a beautiful tolling bell was purchased and installed in the tower.
+This bell called the people to worship for many years.

 According to the Minutes of the Congregational Conference of Oregon published in 1915, Rev. Hopp reported the following: